 Manufacturers who do not pay enough attention to manufacturing safety can find themselves subject to OSHA fines and penalties for failing to abide by OSHA regulations.
 OSHA often publishes press releases when they cite manufacturers for failing to follow these regulations and these press releases can cause significant damage to reputations.
 The press releases are often republished by other news organizations and are available via web search to a large audience.

 Injuries to employees may also create significant worker's compensation and medical treatment costs.
 The organization has to take time to investigate the injury and to manage the costs of the injury including finding and training a replacement for the injured worker.
 The NSC estimates the cost per medically consulted injury in 2016 was $32,000, while the cost per death was $1,120,000.
-This estimate includes wage losses, medical expenses, administrative expenses and employer costs, but excludes property damage except for motor vehicles.
+This estimate includes wage losses, medical expenses, administrative expenses, and employer costs, but excludes property damage except for motor vehicles.

-In addition, multiple employee injuries and/or death can cause significant emotional toll in the workplace and for the employees and their loved ones.
+In addition, multiple employee injuries and/or death can cause a significant emotional toll in the workplace and for the employees and their loved ones.
 The physical, emotional, and financial impact of a workplace injury can linger for years after the event.

-Employers must be on the look out to mitigate numerous hazards to keep their employees safe.
-From harsh chemical exposure to the risk of slips, trips and falls, manufacturers must prepare and address a wide array of safety issues.
+Employers must be on the lookout to mitigate numerous hazards to keep their employees safe.
+From harsh chemical exposure to the risk of slips, trips, and falls, manufacturers must prepare and address a wide array of safety issues.
 Check out our popular blog post for the top five manufacturing safety hazards.
 We list our top four safety tips to improve manufacturing safety below.